pratamjain/tensorflow/CODE_OF_CONDUCT.md

 *   Gracefully accepting constructive criticism.
 *   Focusing on what is best for the community.
 *   Showing empathy towards other community members.
+*   Helping out one and another to improve

 Examples of unacceptable behavior by participants include: